 - Keep it cool, man.
 Nobody likes getting emails that reek of desperation, and nobody likes responding to them either.
 Don’t send an 800-word response to a 50-word query (which would break the 2-paragraph rule anyway).
 Don’t follow up with reporters who have never emailed you back.
 Don’t use too many exclamation points – you should never be so happy or excited that you include more than two exclamation marks per email.

 - Link to your website.
 This may seem obvious, but link to your website.
 How else are you going to expect the reporter to link back to your site?
 As stated above, it’s always a good idea to link to your site (using favorable SEO anchor text) at some point in your pitch.
+Although there's a lot more to SEO than just getting links, in general the more high quality backlinks you can get to your site, the better your rankings will be in the search engine results pages (SERPs).

 - Prepare to get quoted.
 With every pitch, you should always be aware that there’s a possibility that the reporter is going to copy/paste pieces of your email into their article.
 As a result, you should be very aware of what you say – make sure your info is 100% correct.